-As habitats are disappearing, wild animals are losing their homes and human-wildlife conflict is on the rise.
-Wildlife crimes like the pet and bush-meat trades are common in Malawi and, if the law is to be enforced, the ‘victims’ need somewhere to go.
+As habitats disappear, wild animals are losing their homes and human-wildlife conflict is on the rise.
+Wildlife crime, such as the pet and bush-meat trades, is common in Malawi and, if the law is to be enforced, the ‘victims’ need somewhere to go.

-The Wildlife Centre was set up in 2008 as LWT’s first project to offer a lifeline to these wild animals in distress, saving the lives of individual animals and wherever possible releasing them back in the wild where they belong.
-Currently the only accredited wildlife sanctuary in Malawi and home to on average 200 rescued wild animals, it is also the country’s largest environmental education facility and protects an important urban wildlife reserve.
+The Wildlife Centre was set up in 2008 as LWT’s first project to offer a lifeline to these wild animals in distress, saving the lives of individual animals and, wherever possible, releasing them back into the wild where they belong.
+We are currently the only accredited wildlife sanctuary in Malawi and the centre is home to around 200 rescued wild animals.
+It is also the country’s largest environmental education facility and protects an important urban wildlife reserve.

 Wildlife Rescue & Rehabilitation

 - The Wildlife Centre is renowned for having some of the highest welfare standards in Africa, shown through the accreditations it has received.